-I received the service agreement I had mentioned above, signed it and got it signed by the client.
-I worked more on my business plan and used a template for one that I found on Spain Guru via this post To see an example of a service agreement, go here.
+I received the service agreement that I mentioned above, signed it, and got it signed by the client.
+I worked more on my business plan and used a template that I had found on Spain Guru.
+To see an example of a service agreement, go here.

 July 27th, 2017

 **As of August 2022, this step is no longer mandatory.**